m5stack/m5-docs/docs/en/app/bala.md

 !>3.The CP210X (USB driver) needs to be installed before the EasyLoader is burned.
 [Click here to view the driver installation tutorial](en/related_documents/M5Burner#install-usb-driver),This program is only available for devices that use the MPU9250/MPU6886.
 (SH200Q is not supported).

+## Sensor calibration

+If you found that Bala cannot keep balance during use, it can be solved by trying to calibrate the sensor.
+Press and hold the right C key to start the machine, and release the key after hearing the "drip" sound.
+The sensor will enter the calibration setting, and keep the host horizontal and still.
+After 3 seconds, the sensor calibration is completed, and it will automatically enter the balance mode after the calibration is completed.

 ## PinMap

 **Mega328 ISP**Download interface Pin foot definition